Where's Your Follow-Through Breaking? — KwanHoward.com

 Does your environment support or undermine the standard?

-When an employee hits the standard, what typically happens?
+When someone hits the standard or follows through well, what typically happens?

 Answer required